alienix2/FACPL_Opennebula_thesis/README.md

 **Description:**
 - Inside the *policy_manager* folder there is a simple backend and fronted implementation of the funcionalities provided by the *resource_management* project.
-- A default PAS and a set of default policies are preloaded.
+- A default PAS is already compiled and implemented.
+An example of policy set is compiled and implemented, and is the same visible on the UI, an example of a request is also visible from the UI.
+- The user can change the set of policies and send requests from the web UI
 - The PAS cannot be changed from the web UI.
-- The user can change the set of policies and send requests from the web UI
+- If you want to change the PAS you can compile a PAS separately and then move it to the *src/onlinePolicies* folder.
+Examples of policy sets can be found in the *resource_management* project.
+- The *contextStub* and *PEPActions* files are provided inside the *opennebula_context_actions* folder, they are needed to run the requests, do not remove them from the folder.
+- If you want to change the *contextStub* and/or *PEPActions* files you can create them and then put them in the *opennebula_context_actions* folder, they will be used in the evaluation process.
 - From the file located inside *policy_manager/src/main/resources* you can change where certain files are stored (logs, files to run ecc.)